ryanmio/LittleFallsVA/exampleSite/content/english/store/product-4.md

 button_link: "#"

 draft: false

+# alt text for product image
+image_alt: "Image of blue crew neck sweatshirt featuring text logo reading Little Falls VA - A Name for All."
 ---

 Cozy up in this blue crew neck sweatshirt while showing your support for the renaming movement to Little Falls.
 Stay warm and stylish as you advocate for a more inclusive community.